 where is the vertically downward unit vector.

 where t is the dimensionless time, p is the dimensionless pressure, ϕ is the relative nanoparticle volume fraction, T is the dimensionless temperature, n is the dimensionless concentration of microorganisms, t* is the time, p * is the pressure, μ is the viscosity of the suspension (containing the base fluid, nanoparticles and microorganisms), ϕ * is the nanoparticle volume fraction, is the nanoparticle volume fraction at the lower wall, is the nanoparticle volume fraction at the upper wall, T* is the nanofluid temperature, is the temperature at the upper wall (also used as a reference temperature), is the temperature at the lower wall, n* is the concentration of microorganisms, and is the average concentration of microorganisms (concentration of microorganisms in a well-stirred suspension).

-is the nanoparticle mass density; g is the gravity; β is the volumetric thermal expansion coefficient of the base fluid; Δρ is the density difference between microorganisms and a base fluid, ρmo- ρf0; ρmo is the microorganism mass density; θ is the average volume of a microorganism; and Dmo is the diffusivity of microorganisms (in this model, following [44, 45], all random motions of microorganisms are simulated by a diffusion process).
+where ρ f0 is the base-fluid density at the reference temperature; ρ p is the nanoparticle mass density; g is the gravity; β is the volumetric thermal expansion coefficient of the base fluid; Δρ is the density difference between microorganisms and a base fluid, ρmo- ρf0; ρmo is the microorganism mass density; θ is the average volume of a microorganism; and Dmo is the diffusivity of microorganisms (in this model, following [44, 45], all random motions of microorganisms are simulated by a diffusion process).

 where DB is the Brownian diffusion coefficient of nanoparticles and DT is the thermophoretic diffusion coefficient.